-[MS-PNRP] - v20110204 Peer Name Resolution Protocol (PNRP) Version 4.0 Specification
+[MS-PNRP] - v20140502 Peer Name Resolution Protocol (PNRP) Version 4.0

-MUST be used for all addresses.
+- Choose a port and a set of four IPv6 Addresses, or as many as the local system has, not exceeding four, which the node will use for PNRP communication.
+The addresses MUST all be of the same scope and scope zone (as specified in [RFC4007] section 5).
+The same port number MUST be used for all addresses.
 Each address/port combination MUST NOT be in the Local Endpoint List of any other entry in the Cloud Table.
 If no addresses are available, the open attempt MUST report a failure.
-Otherwise, store the chosen addresses in the Local Endpoint List.

-- 2. Begin listening for incoming messages on the UDP port and IPv6 Addresses chosen. - 3.
+Otherwise, store the chosen addresses in the Local Endpoint List. - 2.
+Begin listening for incoming messages on the UDP port and IPv6 Addresses chosen. - 3.
 Set CurrentSeedServerAddressIndex to 0, set CloudDiscoveryMode to LocalOOB and initiate the cloud discovery process as specified in section 3.1.4.2. - 4.
 Start the Maintenance Timer for the cloud.